Edinburgh what’s not to love?

 This 61 metre high monument on Princes Street to poet, playwright, author and historian Sir Walter Scott (1771—1832) became my landmark to guide me back to my Hotel.
 The blackened tips of the Victorian Gothic monument are easy to spot from any elevated section of the city.
 And as a writer, I was impressed to discover it’s the ‘world’s largest monument’ to a writer!

-Scott was an Edinburgh prodigy, born and raised in the city, he gathered the folk tales from the Borders, which became his inspiration for a series of romantic tales.
+Scott was an Edinburgh prodigy, born and raised in the city.
+He gathered the folk tales from the Borders, inspiring him to write a series of romantic tales.
 He was integral in reinstating the tartan to Scotland (the wearing of Highland dress was banned from 1747) and helped change the world’s perception of Scotland as being backward and dangerous.
 I wonder if Scotland would have achieved the title of ‘world’s most beautiful country’ voted by the Rough Guides Readers in 2017 if it hadn’t been for Scot’s 19th Century PR work?

 National Museum of Scotland